Change Terminal Prompt in Mac OS X

 displayed is a very long name which goes like this:

-<ComputerName>:<CurrentDirectory> <UserName>$
+<ComputerName>:<CurrentDirectory> <UserName>$.

-In my case it was Sunainas-MacBook-Pro:~ sunaina$
+In my case it was Sunainas-MacBook-Pro:~ sunaina$, quite

 boring!

-I prefer something like sunaina@MacBook:~$
+I prefer something like sunaina@MacBook:~$, commonly used

 in the Linux world.
 I did the following customizations.